Difference between Fedora and CentOS

-It contains around 20000 packages to make it efficient, secure and user-friendly.
+It contains around 20000 packages to make it efficient, secure, and user-friendly.
 It is one of the stable and most popular Linux kernel-based operating systems.
 It has an active worldwide community, which regularly works on its improvement.
-A new update becomes available within every 3-4 months.
+A new update becomes available every 3-4 months.

-CentOS is an open-source Linux based distributed operating system.
+CentOS is an open-source Linux-based distributed operating system.
 It mainly focuses on the stability and robustness of the system.
-It contains similar features as of Red Hat, as it is delivered from the source code of Red Hat Enterprise Linux (RHEL) and developed by CentOS community.
+It contains similar features as Red Hat, as it is delivered from the source code of Red Hat Enterprise Linux (RHEL) and developed by the CentOS community.
 It was introduced in 2004.
 It uses the Yum package manager as the default package manager.

-The community is CentOS is very active which contains the Linux enthusiasts from around the world that includes network administrators, managers, system administrators, and core Linux contributors.
+The CentOS community is very active and contains Linux enthusiasts from around the world that includes network administrators, managers, system administrators, and core Linux contributors.